wendyarevalo/big-data-a1/reports/Assignment-1-Report.md

 # Report

-* your designs
-* your answers to questions in the assignment
-* your test results
-* etc.

 ## Design
 For simplicity, I did not implement my platform in any cloud, I used docker containers connected through a docker network.